adammRA/adammRA/README.md

 - Hosting a NAS server at home using ddns
 - Building a IOT system using RemoteXY [https://github.com/adammRA/ESP32-with-DHT11-and-remoteXY]
+- Deploy a home server using cloudflare tunnel

 ## Connect with Me